andy770921/JS_project/CSS_note.md

   </head>
 ```
 &emsp; Note: inline 的優先級大於internal style (inline style override internal style)
-  Note: The downside(缺點) to using this internal style sheet method on larger projects is that
+&emsp; Note: The downside(缺點) to using this internal style sheet method on larger projects is that
 because the styles are written inside the HTML file
 the browser has to download the styles each time a new page is loaded.